Signs that autistic children are ready for toilet training

 Constipation is usually caused by not enough water or other fluids or not enough dietary fibre.
 Some autistic children are selective eaters, which can cause them to become constipated more easily than other children.

 If you think your child is constipated, see your paediatrician or GP.
-They can rule out any underlying medical concerns, and help you with strategies to manage your child’s constipation.
+They can rule out any underlying medical concerns and help you manage your child’s constipation.

 Things going backwards

-If this happens, try keeping a record of the times your child wees or poos in their pants for a week or so.
-If a pattern develops, target these times by taking your child to the toilet just before your child would normally wee or poo in their pants.
+If this happens, you could keep a record of when your child wees or poos in their pants.
+If a pattern develops over a week or so, target these times by taking your child to the toilet just before your child would normally wee or poo in their pants.

 Sometimes these issues might be related to things like stress, illness, constipation or diarrhoea.
-Your GP or other professionals working with your child can help you sort out these isssues.
+Your GP or other professionals working with your child can help you sort out these issues.